Fathers’ Rights Lawyers in Waco, TX

 - Focus on compromise.
 When it comes to child custody, emotions can run high — especially when you and the other parent disagree.
 However, having an all-or-nothing mentality is not always realistic.
 Our goal will always be to achieve a fair outcome for you, but staying open to compromise can make the process easier and sometimes more favorable.

-In a free initial consultation, you can tell us your story, ask questions, and learn what could happen next.
+In an initial consultation, you can tell us your story, ask questions, and learn what could happen next.
 Contact our attorney for fathers' rights online or call (254) 237-5602.